 Rank in the Hierarchy of Hell

-Agaliarept holds a high rank as a Great General of Hell, serving directly under Lucifer, alongside Satanachia.
-In the Grand Grimoire, he commands the second legion, with powerful demons like Buer, Gusoyn, and Botis answering to him.
-This places him above many demons, giving authority over infernal armies and operations.
+Agaliarept is a Great General of Hell, serving directly under Lucifer with Satanachia.
+In the Grand Grimoire, he leads the second legion, commanding demons like Buer, Gusoyn, and Botis.
+This gives him authority over many demons and their actions.

-He also rules Elelogap with Tarihimal, extending his influence to water-related matters in hell’s domain.
+He also rules Elelogap with Tarihimal, which extends his power to water-related matters in Hell.

-Subordinates follow his orders strictly, amplifying his power.
-In broader hierarchies, such as Dukanté’s, he is an Assistant Grand General of War, tying him to conflict demons.
+His subordinates closely obey him, which increases his power.
+In other hierarchies, like Dukanté’s, he is called an Assistant Grand General of War, linking him to demons of conflict.

 Mystical Correspondences